McGill Student Union Execs Go To Great Lengths To Protect Students From Scary Words

 Last Thursday, the McGill student union (SSMU) voted to

-revoke the club status of Choose Life, the pro-life group on campus.
+revoke suspend the club status of Choose Life, the pro-life group on campus.
 In light of that, I thought I’d revisit their “open letter” from the beginning of October (from just after that sing-a-long sit-in).

 The SSMU Executive is incredibly concerned and upset about the response of McGill University to the recent “Echoes of the Holocaust” event, hosted by the SSMU club Choose Life.
 We feel that McGill University has not only disrespected the rights of the SSMU as the accredited representative body of all McGill undergraduate students, but also failed to protect students’ rights.

 The university administration doesn’t share our willingness to impose our political views onto the student body!
 Shame!

 McGill University has not respected SSMU Council and the SSMU Executives as representatives of the McGill undergraduate student population.
 When the SSMU Council passed a resolution officially and publically censuring the event “Echoes of the Holocaust”, the SSMU Council clearly stated that for Deputy Provost (Student Life and Learning) Morton Mendelson to permit it to go forward would disregard the desire of the Council.
 In response Professor Mendelson argued that this resolution is a tyranny of the majority.
 Firstly, this is an offensive misrepresentation of the purpose of SSMU Council.
 The SSMU Council was acting on behalf of all undergraduate students, both in its representative capacity and in reaction to many conversations with students.
 Secondly, it is worrisome that the Deputy Provost interprets a large percentage of students being outraged and appalled at an event to be a tyranny of the majority.
 The SSMU had hoped that he would consider the impact as well as content of the presentation instead of ignoring the formal intervention of students’ representative body by using the rhetoric of academic freedom.